-At the time of the District’s creation in May 1996, the water service area consisted of about 2,250 acres and served approximately 4,800 accounts.
+At the time of the District’s formation, the water service area consisted of about 2,250 acres and served approximately 4,800 accounts.
 The wastewater service area consisted of about 2,400 acres and served approximately 5,400 accounts.

 The District’s customer base is primarily residential, representing 98% of all accounts.
 The remaining 2% of accounts are commercial.
-There are no industrial accounts within the District.
-Occasionally, wholesale water is provided to a neighboring agency.
-A population of about 16,000 is served within the water boundaries.
-For wastewater, a population of about 21,700 is served.
-At the end of 2008, the District served about 5,900 water accounts and about 6,650 wastewater accounts.
+Currently, there are no industrial accounts within the District.
+At the end of 2014, the District served about 6,850 water accounts to a population of about 17,815.
+For Wastewater, about 7,475 sewer accounts are served to a population of about 19,435.

 Since formation of the District, the service areas of water and wastewater have each increased.
-The increased acreage resulted from the development areas of Cradlan Property (water & wastewater), Lorson Ranch (water & wastewater), Southpark Tech Center (wastewater), Mesa Ridge (water), and Rolling Hills (water & wastewater) being added to the District.
-The District anticipates 19,000 new homes will be built in these areas.
+The increased acreage resulted when the development areas of Cradlan property (water & wastewater), Lorson Ranch, (water & wastewater), Southpark Tech Center (wastewater), Mesa Ridge (water) and Rolling Hills (water & wastewater) being added to the District.
+The District anticipates up to 19,000 new homes to be built in these areas.

-With the development additions, the water service area increased by 4,366 acres, bringing the total water service area acreage to about 6,616 acres.
-The wastewater service area has increased by 4,042 acres, bringing the total wastewater service area to about 6,442 acres.
+With the development additions, the water service area has increased by 4,366 acres and expanded the total water service area acreage to about 6,616 acres.
+The wastewater service area has increased by 4,042 acres and expanded the total wastewater service area to about 6,442 acres.